OpenPj/alfresco-process-services-project-sdk/README.md

 Build and test with unit tests execution for APS 2.0.1 with:
 `mvn clean test -Paps2.0.1`

-Build and package with integration tests execution for APS 2.3.2 with:
-`mvn clean install`

-Build and package with integration tests execution for APS 2.2.0 with:
-`mvn clean install -Paps2.2.0`

-Build and package with integration tests execution for APS 2.1.0 with:
-`mvn clean install -Paps2.1.0`

-Build and package with integration tests execution for APS 2.0.1 with:
-`mvn clean install -Paps2.0.1`

 Build your Docker container with:
 `mvn docker:build`